Acarnesecchi/GoKubeTool/CLI/README.md

 1. **Basic CLI Structure**:
    - **Functionality**: Develop the foundational structure of the CLI.
    - **Features**:
-     - Implement a main command with subcommands for different Kubernetes resources (e.g., `gokubetool pods`, `gokubetool deploy`).
+     - Implement a main command with subcommands for different Kubernetes resources (e.g., `devtools pods`, `devtools deploy`).
      - Provide a help command to display usage instructions for each subcommand.
    - **Implementation Tips**:
      - Utilize a CLI framework like Cobra in Go for managing commands, arguments, and flags.